andrewkeyesuwo/artfario-importer/README.md

 * Uncomment lines on `app.py`
 * Build the project with ``sam build --use-container``
-* Invoke with ``sam local invoke HelloWorldFunction --event event.json``
+* Invoke with ``sam local invoke ArtfarioImporterFunction --event event.json``
 * Update tests

 ### Create an additional API resource

-* Create a catch all resource (e.g. /hello/{proxy+}) and return the name requested through this new path
+* Create a catch all resource (e.g. /artfario-importer/{proxy+}) and return the name requested through this new path
 * Update tests

 ### Step-through debugging

 * **[Enable step-through debugging docs for supported runtimes]((https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-debugging.html))**

-Next, you can use AWS Serverless Application Repository to deploy ready to use Apps that go beyond hello world samples and learn how authors developed their applications: [AWS Serverless Application Repository main page](https://aws.amazon.com/serverless/serverlessrepo/)
+Next, you can use AWS Serverless Application Repository to deploy ready to use Apps that go beyond artfario-importer samples and learn how authors developed their applications: [AWS Serverless Application Repository main page](https://aws.amazon.com/serverless/serverlessrepo/)

 # Appendix